-HASS425.
-INTERCULTURAL COMMUNICATION.
-3.0 Semester Hrs.
-Equivalent with LAIS425,
+HASS425, INTERCULTURAL COMMUNICATION, 3.0 Semester Hrs.

 (I, II) The course examines intercultural communication theory and practice.
 In particular, the course provides students with a window into how intercultural (mis)communication cases arise, evolve, and are resolved.
 Students investigate communication cases and issues across a broad range of cultural divides, such as national, ethnic, gender, and social class cultures.
 Some case studies are situated in engineering and applied science contexts.
 Prerequisite: HASS100.
 Corequisite: HASS200.
 3 hours lecture; 3 semester hours.